pujaltedavid/marinature-docs/README.md

 <img src="./img/admin-3.png" alt="DESKTOP ADMIN EDIT COLLECTIONS">

 The user can easily upload new photos in a collection by dragging them in the uploading area or by selecting them from their computer or mobile.
-Once they
+Once they are uploaded, they are sorted by the information they have.
+That is, show on top the pictures that have missing information.

+The photographer can fill a title, scientific name and description for each image.
+It is not mandatory, the layout will be shown differently depending on what information the image has.
+The user can write a description with up to 300 characters.
+It is like that to ensure the layout will always look nice when possible.
+The exif information about the photo is automatically scanned within the upload, and for now, it is not changable.

+To save the information changed, the user must click on save button in order to sync it with the cloud, otherwise the changes will be lost.
+The reset button restores the last saved information.
+There is a information message on the top right indicating whether the changes have not been saved or they have been saved correctly.
+If there are no changes with respect from the cloud, it does not show any message.

+On the left menu it is indicated whether the information about the photo is complete or not.
+The user can select the images from this menu to start editing their information, and they can also hide the photo or delete it.
+The deleted images go to a bin section that is accessible in the lower right button.
+From there, the images can be restored or deleted completely.
+This extra steps help deleting images quickly by mistake.

 <p float="left">
 <img src="./img/admin-mobile-3.png" alt="MOBILE FULL SCREEN IMAGE VISUALIZATION" width='240' height='487'>